Really Wild West Key Ability Scores and Resolve (for Starfinder)

 Key Ability Scores

 Really Wild West is designed to allow for over-the-top, heroic characters common to the old pulp stories.
 These often include oddball characters with unexpected characteristics.
 Genius sharpshooters.
 Spellcasting card sharps.
 Singing cowboys with the gift of gab.
 Making characters like this should be encouraged in Really Wild West, but it can be difficult to focus on two disparate elements of a character without making them a little less effective.
-Normally that’s fine, the game doesn’t require optimized heroes, but since Really Wild West already restricts other options a bit, it’s best if heroes aren’t also put at any disadvantage for wanting to make characters outside the typical mold.
+Normally that’s fine, the game doesn’t require optimized heroes, but since Really Wild West already restricts other options a bit and it encourages playing character concepts that are a bit wackier than normal, it’s best if players aren’t also put at any disadvantage for wanting to make characters outside the typical mold.

 Thus, the first time you take a class level in Really Wild West, you may select any one ability to be your Key Ability Score.
 Dexterity-based mechanic?
 Sure, your nimble fingers let you build clockworks no one else can master.
 Constitution-based mystic?
 Your psychic powers draw directly from your physical endurance.
 Charisma-based soldier?
-Singing cowboy.
+Brilliant leader, dashing pugilist, or even a singing cowboy.